CO2 Cell Incubator Sensors| Measurement and Control

 Telaire has over 35 technology patents including ABC Logic™ and warrants single wavelength sensor calibration for the life of the sensor.

-Amphenol Advanced Sensors is a trusted OEM partner providing temperature, humidity, pressure, CO2 and dust sensors to solution providers in the HVAC, automotive, industrial and healthcare markets.
+Amphenol Advanced Sensors is a trusted OEM partner providing temperature, humidity, pressure, CO2, themoconductiviity sensors for gas, and dust sensors to solution providers in the HVAC, automotive, industrial and healthcare markets.